-Because I believe Varroa mites should be managed by the end of August, I don’t consider mite control as part of my winter preparations.
+Because I believe Varroa mites should be managed by the end of August, I don’t consider mite control as part of my wintertime preparations.
 Still, if you haven’t done anything, at least do a sugar roll test and see where you are.
 If you have a heavy mite load, it is my opinion that tending to them is the most important thing you can do for the coming winter.

+Prioritize queen health during your wintertime hive prep.
 Check each hive for a laying queen.
 Brood nests are smaller in the fall, but you should still see some brood in your colonies.
 If not, order a queen while there is still time.

 - If you have colonies that are extremely small, consider combining the smaller ones into one larger one.